-Deciding on if care giving is the right path for you will depend on a number of factors.
+Deciding if care giving is the right path for you will depend on a number of factors.
 For many families, becoming a formally paid caregiver creates the ideal long-term care scenario for an aging loved one.
 According to the National Alliance on Caregiving, the number of Americans as caregivers has increased from 18% to 21% in the span of five years.
 And, nearly one in five (19%) Americans are providing unpaid care to an adult with health or functional needs.
 Considering 61% of these unpaid caregivers have another job, paid formal caregivers are a vital part of creating sustainable and equally accessible long-term care practices.

-Hence the reason for Illinois Department on Aging created the community care program.
+Hence the reason Illinois Department on Aging created the community care program.
 This program allows for both Medicaid and non-Medicaid eligible seniors to be enrolled in long-term care services.

 Becoming a Paid Caregiver with Home Care Powered by AUAF

 If you have decided that you want to become a formally paid caregiver for a family member in Illinois with Home Care Powered by AUAF, the eligibility requirements and steps to follow are listed below.
 If you have any general questions about the steps, be sure to contact us at 847.996.9579.

 Step 1: Help Enroll your Aged Loved one into the Community Care Program.

 The community care program was created by the Illinois Department on Aging to help aid seniors who would otherwise need to be in nursing homes.
 The eligibility requirements to be enrolled in the program are that you are over 60 years old, are a U.S citizen, have non-exempt assets of $17,500 or less, and have a determined need for care (which will be assessed by an outside agency).

 Elderly care recipients enrolled in this program will be able to elect their preferred home care aide.